marcojanssen/vagrant-puppet-lamp/README.md

 > 192.168.2.200 *.localdev.nl

-Sorry windows users, you can't add wildcards in your hosts file!
+Note: Sorry windows users, you can't add wildcards in your hosts file, specify each domain seperatly:
 > 192.168.2.200 demo.localdev.nl

 ## Vhost made easy ##

-Install your project in /var/www/[project name] and make sure your public/htdocs folder is symlinked to a directory called web (In case of Symfony 2 or Silex application your good to go instantly)
+Install your project in /var/www/[project name] and make sure your public/htdocs folder is symlinked to a directory called web (In case of Symfony 2 applications you're good to go instantly)
 So if we have a project called demo, checkout your project in /var/www/demo and symlink the public directory to web: ln -s /var/www/demo/web /var/www/demo/public

 Your project is now accessible from: demo.localdev.nl

+## Credits ##

+PuPHPet (https://puphpet.com/) for having an excellent out of the box solution for vagrant setups, this vagrant setup uses their virtualbox.